reach-sh/reach-lang/docs/dev/src/reach/compute/index.md

 ```

-`{!reach} Bytes` are like `{!reach} Array`s in that they are fixed and exactly sized.
+`{!rsh} Bytes` are like `{!rsh} Array`s in that they are fixed and exactly sized.
-This means that two `{!reach} Bytes` of different lengths are not interchangeable.
+This means that two `{!rsh} Bytes` of different lengths are not interchangeable.

-For example, `{!reach} 'You win!'` and `{!reach} 'You lose!'` cannot both be provided to an `{!reach} interact` function, because the second is one character longer.
+For example, `{!rsh} 'You win!'` and `{!rsh} 'You lose!'` cannot both be provided to an `{!rsh} interact` function, because the second is one character longer.
-Most of the time this is good, because it is a signal that you should use a `{!reach} Data` type instead, so that the formatting and display logic is entirely controlled by the frontend.
+Most of the time this is good, because it is a signal that you should use a `{!rsh} Data` type instead, so that the formatting and display logic is entirely controlled by the frontend.

 But, sometimes it is necessary and useful to extend one byte string into a larger size.
-Each `{!reach} Bytes` type has a `pad` field that is bound to a function that extends its argument to the needed size.
+Each `{!rsh} Bytes` type has a `pad` field that is bound to a function that extends its argument to the needed size.
 A byte string extended in this way is called @{defn("padded")}, because it is extended with additional `NUL` bytes.

 ### Parenthesized expression